Lambert W random variables and their applications in loss modelling: Proofs of the Properties of Lambert Standard Normal Random Variables

-\begin{proof}[Proof of Lemma 2] Let us first note that the Formulae \eqref{eq:f0} and \eqref{eq:fm1} differ only by the specification of the branch ($W_0$ or $W_{-1}$).
-Since most of the following argumentation holds for both branches, we don't specify the branch unless we explicitly need to.
-In other words, we start searching for the extrema of the function
+\begin{proof}[Proof of Lemma 2] We first note that Formulas~\eqref{eq:f0} and \eqref{eq:fm1} differ only in the specification of the branch ($W_0$ or $W_{-1}$).
+Because most of the following argumentation holds for both branches, we do not specify the branch unless explicitly needed.
+In~other words, we start by searching for the extrema of the function

-To investigate the existence of extrema for different values of $\gamma>0$, we first have to take the derivative from expression \eqref{eq:W_N_pdf} by $z$ (ignoring the constant in front):
+To investigate the existence of extrema for different values of $\gamma>0$, we first have to take the derivative from the expression \eqref{eq:W_N_pdf} by $z$, ignoring the constant in front:

-Using Formula \eqref{eq:Wprim}, we can write
+{Using} Formula \eqref{eq:Wprim}, we can~write

 and